alvinnws/advent-of-code/README.md

 This was just maths, luckily.
 I took a bit of time to process the question and work out the maths.
 Programming wise, I need to remember to account for edge cases.
 Thats about it.
 Can't wait to have to deal with 3D equations for part 2
 ### 24-2
 This was super frustrating because I knew it was a maths question and I knew I had the knowledge from A levels to solve it.
 However, I never came across a good, easy solution by myself.
 I kept thinking to break the given vectors into individual x, y, and z thinking it would make it easier to calculate or simplify.
 Instead, the simplest solution relies on properties of vectors and conditions of the question.
 I guess I avoided thinking about vectors and their properties because I have forgotten how to apply them.
 This sucked.
+### 25-1
+I knew this was a graph problem, and the problem statement did all but explicitly state this.
+I thought there would be something to do with cycle detection, or making an undirected graph to find SCCs, or something similar.
+Eventually, I could not come up with a single solution.
+That was disappointing.
+I implemented another person's idea based on their explanation, without referring to any code.